 Does adjudication withheld mean the case was dismissed?

-Adjudication delaying is not a dismissal of the case.
-In this case, a court or jury held the accused responsible or pleaded guilty or in no contest to the accusations.
-The underlying accusations were not dropped, and neither was the case.
-In essence, the defendant was found guilty, or there was sufficient evidence to support that conclusion.
+Delaying adjudication does not result in the dismissal of a case.
+Instead, it means that a court or jury has found the accused person responsible for the accusations or that they have pleaded guilty or no contest.
+This means that the underlying accusations still stand and the case is still ongoing.
+Essentially, the defendant has been found guilty or there is enough evidence to support that conclusion.

-When a judge delays deciding, they frequently sentence the offender to a probation period.
-In most cases, the defendant must complete probation to keep a formal finding of guilt off their criminal record.
-A formal judgment for the offense would occur if they did not follow the probationary requirements.
+When a judge delays the decision, they often sentence the offender to a probation period.
+In most cases, the defendant must successfully complete the probation to avoid a formal finding of guilt on their criminal record.
+However, if they fail to comply with the requirements of the probation, a formal judgment for the offense will be entered on their record.

 When might a judge withhold adjudication?